 This newsletter summarises the main curriculum points we will be covering this year and other points to note.
 Coming into Year 3 is an important transition for your child and I understand this could be daunting for some children.
-Mrs Norman and I will help your child adjust to the new routines and expectations and I’m sure they will very soon be in the swing of things.
+Mrs Weller and I will help your child adjust to the new routines and expectations and I’m sure they will very soon be in the swing of things.
 Below are a few pointers to help you and them!

 The list below states the units of work we will be covering during the next two terms.
 Whenever possible, learning will be cross-curricular.
 If your child has any topic-related books or items, we would love the children to share them during their Show & Tell slot.